 Man making a mistake by email and looking stressed

-Customer satisfaction is crucial, and protecting customer data, especially when communicating on an unsecured channel such as email, is essential for maintaining trust and building long-term customer relationships.
+Customer satisfaction is crucial.
+Protecting customer data, especially when communicating over an unsecured channel like email, is essential for maintaining trust and building lasting relationships.

 Here are 11 steps to follow to send secure customer emails and protect sensitive information from unauthorised or unintended access.

-Deploying an email policy is an effective way to ensure that employees are aligned with company aims and adhering to safety protocols.
+Deploying an email policy helps align employees with company aims and safety protocols.

-The policy should outline essential responsibilities and regulations, helping staff to maintain appropriate activities, avoid potential pitfalls, and keep cybersecurity front of mind.
+The policy should outline essential responsibilities and regulations, helping staff maintain appropriate conduct and prioritise cybersecurity.

 2. Don’t Use Public Wi-Fi